-This is the eighth Professional Engineer (PE) inspection of the ash disposal facility as per 40 CFR Part 257.84 (b) requirements.
+This is the ninth Professional Engineer (PE) inspection of the ash disposal facility per 40 CFR Part 257.84 (b) requirements.
 Previous inspections did not find signs of structural weakness or changes in geometry.
-The 2022 inspection report (Golder 2022) noted only minor maintenance items, including burrowing animals, erosion, and continued promotion of vegetative growth on exterior slopes.
+The 2023 inspection report (WSP USA Inc. [WSP] 2023) noted only minor maintenance items, including burrowing animals, erosion, and continued promotion of vegetative growth on exterior slopes.

 NPPD also performs weekly inspections of the ash disposal facility.
 Observations from the weekly inspections are recorded on inspection forms, which are maintained in the site operating record.
-The 2023 weekly inspection forms reported the following notable observations and activities:
+The 2024 weekly inspection forms reported the following notable observations and activities:

-- erosion on the west slope of Ash Landfill No. 3 and south slopes of Ash Landfill No. 3 and Ash Landfill No. 4 - locations of ash deposition and ponded water
+- erosion on the west slope of Ash Landfill No. 3 and south slopes of Ash Landfill No. 3 and Ash Landfill No. 4. - locations of ash deposition and ponded water, indicating that the facility is being operated according to design. - no signs of unauthorized access to the facility. - minor maintenance issues, including removal of small saplings.